FEATURE //

 Things needed for daily life, like groceries and Redbull, made up the lowest expenses.
 Not just a few, but a majority of my purchases were unnecessary and compulsive moves to keep me distracted.

-I was putting at least one kid through college with my cable bill alone – all so that I could catch hot dog eating contests on ESPN 13 at 04:00 in the morning.
+I was putting at least one kid through college with my cable bill alone – all so that I could catch hot dog eating contests on ESPN 13 at four o’clock in the morning.
 Woohoo!

 I went into work slightly more enlightened than I was the day before, but I wanted to be sure.
 Was I just being too negative about my job?
-Was I starting into some sort of just-turned-30 midlife/depression/crisis?
+Was I sliding into a sort of just-turned-30 midlife/depression/crisis?
 Was I about to run out and purchase a red convertible and pierce my tongue in a desperate cry for attention from women almost half my age?

 Ups and Downs, Middle of Nowhere © Mi Pah